Tag: algorithmic trading

 • Accuracy in inputs is critical—small errors can lead to significant miscalculations.

-• Leverage libraries like mathjs to streamline mathematical operations.
+• Leverage libraries like mathjs to simplify mathematical operations.

 Now that you have a solid understanding and working tool, consider expanding its capabilities.
 Add features like dynamic payoff graphs or sensitivity analysis for volatility changes.
 The possibilities are endless!